Knowing where to start - who will be my mentor?

-The majority of in-company mentoring schemes are managed by the human resources department.
-If you are interested in finding a mentor within your company it is recommended that you contact your HR department to advise them of your interest.
+The majority of in-company mentoring schemes are managed by the human resources department or a dedicated scheme co-ordinator.
+If you are interested in finding a mentor within your company it is recommended that you contact them to advise them of your interest.
+They will have names of employees who have signed up as mentors and who will have been trained.
+They will have policies and procedures on the best way to make contact, how to start the relationship, and which procedures to follow.

-If your company has an IET accredited professional development scheme, it will have a mentoring scheme operating within the professional development scheme.
-Again, it is recommended that you contact your HR department to advise them of your interest in finding an in-company mentor.
+If your company has an IET accredited professional development scheme, it will have a mentoring scheme.
+Again, it is recommended that you contact your company's dedicated scheme co-ordinator to advise them of your interest in finding an in-company mentor.

 If your company does not have a formalised mentoring scheme, you may wish to approach a colleague about becoming a mentor.
 It is a good idea to think about what you hope to achieve by having a mentor so that you can discuss this with any potential mentors.

 A potential mentor is likely to have many questions about the role of a mentor and what is involved in terms of time and commitment.
-The documents and information sheets within our mentoring resources provide information for mentors and include a list of frequently asked questions.
+The documents and information sheets within our mentoring resources provide information for mentors and mentees that will help you structure your relationship.

 If you are unable to find a suitable mentor in your company, and are a member of the IET you can apply for an external mentor through the mentoring service.